 I was sad to learn of the passing of actor, Rodney Bewes on November 21.
 I had grown up loving the comedic adventures of The Likely Lads on television.
 Both Rodney and James Bolam brought Dick Clement and Ian La Frenais creations of Bob and Terry so vividly to life, while similarly reflected the changing times that people were experiencing in the North East of England in the 1970s.

-As an entertainment writer for the South Wales Argus, I was particularly excited one day in February 2013, when I found a post-it note stuck on my desk, saying “Rodney Bewes called you – could you call him back on this number?…”
+As an entertainment writer for the South Wales Argus, I was particularly surprised one day in February 2013, when I found a post-it note stuck on my desk, saying “Rodney Bewes called you – could you call him back on this number?…”

 I had to admit to feeling a little excited about this.

 In recent years, Rodney had become a familiar face in theatres across Britain with his one-man shows Diary of a Nobody and Three Men in a Boat.
 He had recently started touring with A Boy Growing Up, which was due to play Newport’s Riverfront Theatre and saw him turning to Welsh poet Dylan Thomas for inspiration.

 I promptly called back, and it was simply magical to hear those Yorkshire tones answer the phone.
 Rodney and I were chatting away within seconds and he asked me if I would be interested in conducting an interview with him to promote his forthcoming show.